Best Titanium Cutting Boards 2026: The Only 3 Boards Safe Enough for Your Kitchen

 Maintenance Insights:

-- Dishwasher is Fine: I ran all three boards through repeated dishwasher cycles with no performance issues.
+- Dishwasher is Fine: I washed TitanCut Pro 50 times in the dishwasher with no issues.

 - Scratches are Normal: Real titanium will show light surface scratches over time.
 This is a good sign—it means the board is yielding to your knife (saving your blade) rather than resisting it.